-All POWERHOUSE[®] generators come with InverterProtec[TM] technology.
+All POWERHOUSE® generators come with InverterProtecTM technology.
 When an overload occurs, power to the inverter is turned off but the engine can continue to run to enable quicker overload resets.

 - 1. Turn off and disconnect all appliances (all electrical loads) from the generator, then investigate and resolve the cause of the overload.
-An overload can also be cause by an electrical short in the connected appliance. - 2.
+An overload can be caused by an electrical short in the connected appliance. - 2.
 Reset the overload condition in one of two ways: - Press the green overload reset button. - Turn off and restart the generator.